Project Veritas–Bernie Campaigner: Police Will Get ‘F***ing Beaten' at DNC

 “In Nazi Germany, after the fall of the Nazi Party, there was a shit-ton of the populace that was fucking Nazified,” says Jurek.
 “Germany had to spend billions of dollars re-educating their fucking people to not be Nazis,” he continues.
 “We’re probably going to have to do the same fucking thing here.
 That’s kind of what all Bernie’s whole fucking like, ‘hey, free education for everybody’ because we’re going to have to teach you to not be a fucking Nazi.”

-“[The] greatest way to break a fucking billionaire of their privilege and their idea that their superior, go and break rocks for 12 hours a day.
-You’re now a working class person and you’re going to fucking learn what the means, right?” he adds.
+“[The] greatest way to break a fucking billionaire of their privilege and their idea that they’re superior, go and break rocks for 12 hours a day.
+You’re now a working class person, and you’re going to fucking learn what the means, right?” he adds.

 .